equinor/omnia-tutorial/exercises/expose/README.rst

   * Visual Studio + git
   * Visual Studio Code + git
-  * A modern browser using the portal-experience with VSCode in Azure CLI
+  * A modern browser using the portal-experience with Visual Studio Online

 Setting up
 ----------